-For local voltage sensing connections, the sense leads must be connected to the output terminals.
+For local voltage sensing connections, the (+) and (-) sense terminals must be connected to the (+) and (-) output terminals respectively.

-During remote sensing setup, it is strongly recommended to power off (by presssing power ON/OFF button) the power supply to avoid undesirable damage to the load or the power supply.
+Note When you make the remote voltage sensing connections at the front or rear panel terminals, make sure to disconnect all the connections to the load and sense leads at the other end terminals.
+Do not make the sensing connections at both front and rear terminals at the same time.
+It will cause to damage the power supply seriously.
+Note During remote sensing setup, it is strongly recommended to power off (by presssing power ON/OFF button) the power supply to avoid undesirable damage to the load or the power supply.